Kitware/VTK/Utilities/vtknetcdf/README.txt

   included.
 - Tabs aren't allowed by VTK's CVS checkin scripts, so they have been converted to spaces.
+- some "index" parameters have been renamed to "index2" to avoid shadowing "index" BSD function.

 The head of the netcdf-release branch corresponds to the NetCDF 3.6.2 release.